scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_nhood_enrichment.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 29-30
+GENERATED FROM PYTHON SOURCE LINES 28-29

-Then we can calculate the neighborhood enrichment score with :func:`squidpy.gr.nhood_enrichment`
+Then we can calculate the neighborhood enrichment score with :func:`squidpy.gr.nhood_enrichment`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 30-33
+GENERATED FROM PYTHON SOURCE LINES 29-31

 .. code-block:: default

     sq.gr.nhood_enrichment(adata, cluster_key="cluster")